-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 25 Community Form/Land Use Guideline 4: Open Space A.2/3/7: The proposal provides open space that helps meet the needs of the community as a component of the development and provides for the continued maintenance of that open space. ~ Open space is provided in the form of LBAs and ILAs.
-26 Community Form/Land Use Guideline 4: Open Space A.4: Open space design is consistent with the pattern of development in the Neighborhood Form District. ~ Open space is provided in the form of LBAs and ILAs.
-27 Community Form/Land Use Guideline 4: Open Space A.5: The proposal integrates natural features into the pattern of development. - The most significant natural feature on this site is a pond that the applicant proposes to fill in.
-Trees are also proposed to be removed.
-28 Community Form/Land Use Guideline 5: Natural Areas and Scenic and Historic Resources A.1: The proposal respects the natural features of the site through sensitive site design, avoids substantial changes to the topography and minimizes property damage and environmental degradation resulting from disturbance of natural systems. - The most significant natural feature on this site is a pond that the applicant proposes to fill in.
-Trees are also proposed to be removed.
-29 Community Form/Land Use Guideline 5: Natural Areas and Scenic and Historic Resources A.2/4: The proposal includes the preservation, use or adaptive reuse of buildings, sites, districts and landscapes that are recognized as having historical or architectural value, and, if located within the impact area of these resources, is compatible in height, bulk, scale, architecture and placement. ~ The applicant is proposing to demolish all existing buildings on the site.
-None of which have historical value.
-30 Community Form/Land Use Guideline 5: Natural Areas and Scenic and Historic Resources A.6: Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes with the potential for severe erosion. ~ Soils are not an issue with the proposal.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 25 Community Form/Land Use Guideline 4: Open Space A.2/3/7: The proposal provides open space that helps meet the needs of the community as a component of the development and provides for the continued maintenance of that open space. ✓ Open space is provided in the form of buffers along the perimeter of the site.
+26 Community Form/Land Use Guideline 4: Open Space A.4: Open space design is consistent with the pattern of development in the Neighborhood Form District. ✓ Open space is provided in the form of buffers along the perimeter of the site.
+27 Community Form/Land Use Guideline 4: Open Space A.5: The proposal integrates natural features into the pattern of development. ✓ No natural features are evident on the site.
+28 Community Form/Land Use Guideline 5: Natural Areas and Scenic and Historic Resources A.1: The proposal respects the natural features of the site through sensitive site design, avoids substantial changes to the topography and minimizes property damage and environmental degradation resulting from disturbance of natural systems. √ No natural features are evident on the site.
+29 Community Form/Land Use Guideline 5: Natural Areas and Scenic and Historic Resources A.2/4: The proposal includes the preservation, use or adaptive reuse of buildings, sites, districts and landscapes that are recognized as having historical or architectural value, and, if located within the impact area of these resources, is compatible in height, bulk, scale, architecture and placement. ✓ The site has no cultural or historic value.
+30 Community Form/Land Use Guideline 5: Natural Areas and Scenic and Historic Resources A.6: Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes with the potential for severe erosion. ✓ Hydric soils have been identified on the site but no wetland was identified.
 31 Marketplace Guideline 6: Economic Growth and Sustainability A.3: Encourage redevelopment, reinvestment and rehabilitation in the downtown where it is consistent with the form district pattern.
 NA Site not located in downtown area.
 32 Marketplace Guideline 6: Economic Growth and Sustainability A.4: Encourage industries to locate in industrial subdivisions or adjacent to existing industry to take advantage of special infrastructure needs.
 NA Applicant does not propose industrial uses.
 33 Marketplace Guideline 6: Economic Growth and Sustainability A.6: Locate retail commercial development in activity centers.
-Locate uses generating large amounts of traffic on a major arterial, at the intersection of two minor arterials or at locations with good access to a major arterial and where the proposed use will not adversely affect adjacent areas. ~ This proposal includes retail and is located directly on an arterial in close proximity to an expressway.
+Locate uses generating large amounts of traffic on a major arterial, at the intersection of two minor arterials or at locations with good access to a major arterial and where the proposed use will not adversely affect adjacent areas. ✓ This proposal includes retail and is located directly on an arterial.